There’s a reason why you’re more likely to die of a heart attack than click on a banner ad. Most display ads end up in front of the wrong audience.

-This simple report will show you exactly which age and gender demographic you should being with your display ads.
+This simple report will show you exactly which age and gender demographic you should be targeting with your display ads.

-If you don’t have conversion tracking set up in Google Analytics (shame on you!) or if most of your traffic comes through paid search, you can also get great insights into your demographics using the AdWords Report Editor:
+If you don’t have conversion tracking set up in Google Analytics (shame on you!) or if most of your traffic comes through paid search, you can also get great insights into your target demographics using the Google Ads Report Editor: